The staff are welcoming and friendly; I benefited from the complementary therapy; there was an unexpected level of carer support.

 Becoming a patient

-If you feel that yourself or a loved one requires our services, you should talk first to your doctor, consultant or district nurse.
+If you feel that you or a loved one requires our services, you should talk first to your doctor, consultant or district nurse.
+You can also contact our Vitality Centre directly on 01925 579212 for advice.

-Patients are typically admitted to the hospice for one, or more, of these reasons:
+Patients are typically admitted to our inpatient unit for one, or more, of these reasons:

 - For an assessment which may include symptom management